 Remember when the entire internet shit on Lil Yachty because he couldn't name five songs by 2Pac or Biggie?
 This isn't that.

-Today, thanks to the advent of on-demand streaming, every song from every artist is available at the click of a button on a smartphone, but there was once a time when not everyone had access to or the means to listen to new music that wasn't played on the radio.
+Today, thanks to the advent of on-demand streaming, nearly every song from nearly every artist is available at the click of a button on a smartphone, but there was once a time when not everyone had access to or the means to listen to new music that wasn't played on the radio.

 Tiller doesn't say he never listened to or couldn't name a JAY-Z record prior to 2012, but rather, he became a "real" fan of Jay's work when he heard "Clique."